AresMUSH/aresmush/plugins/fs3combat/help/en/combat_org.md

 # Organizing Combat

 This is a quick reference for combat organizer commands.

-You may also want to check out the [Running Combats](http://aresmush.com/fs3/fs3-3/running-combat.html) tutorial on AresMUSH.com.
+> Learn how the combat system works in the [Combat Tutorial](/help/fs3combat_tutorial).

 `combat/start [<mock or real>]` - Starts a combat (default real).
 `combat/stop <combat #>` - Stops a combat.